anahitasocial/anahita/README.md

 1. Linux or unix server
 1. Nginx or Apache 2.0+
 1. MySql 5.6+
-1. php 5.6+ with OPcache.
-Use PHP 7+ for best results
+1. php 5.6+ with OPcache and APCU.
+Use PHP 7.0+ for best results.
 1. Composer package management.
 You can download it following the instructions on http://getcomposer.org/ or just run the following command: